Enroll in Science 7 with Dolphin STEM Academy

 Science is the study of the natural world.
 It relies on investigations and evidence to

 describe the natural events that occur around us.
-Science 7A discusses the major life
+Science 7B is about matter and

 By the end of this course, you will be able to do the following: